freqtrade/freqtrade/docs/telegram-usage.md

 !!!
 Tip
     You can get a list of all open trades by calling `/forceexit` without parameter, which will show a list of buttons to simply exit a trade.
+    This command has an alias in `/fx` - which has the same capabilities, but is faster to type in "emergency" situations.

 ### /forcelong <pair> [rate] | /forceshort <pair> [rate]